imitablerabbit/lwjgl-engine/README.md

 ###Compiling:###

-In order to compile the java source files, you can use the javac command from the root of the project files:
+In order to compile the java source files, you can use the following javac command from the root of the project files:

 ```
 javac -d "out/production/Engine" -cp "libs/lwjgl.jar;out/production/Engine/" src/info/markhillman/Models/*.java src/info/markhillman/Renderers/*.java src/info/markhillman/Loaders/*.java src/info/markhillman/Scene/*.java src/info/markhillman/Utils/*.java src/info/markhillman/*.java
 ```

 This will compile the files into the out/production/Engine file path.
+The newly compiled class files can then be run with either the batch file, or by using the below run string inside a terminal.

 ###Running:###